What are Liver Injuries?

 Your child's trauma surgery provider may also write a prescription for stronger pain medication.
 Give the stronger medication if the pain does not go away one hour after giving acetaminophen.
 Follow the directions on the prescription.

-Do not give your child NSAIDs or ibuprofen (also known as "Motrin", "Advil", "Aleve" etc.) until the trauma surgery provider says that it is okay.
+Do not give your child NSAIDs or ibuprofen (also known as Motrin®, Advil®, Aleve®, etc.) until the trauma surgery provider says that it is okay.
 Your child may require a stool softener while taking prescription pain medication to prevent constipation and straining with bowel movements.

 Wound and Skin Care

 Your child may shower or take a bath, but they may need help for several days after going home.
+If your child has had surgery, check with your trauma surgery provider about taking a shower or bath.

 Follow instructions given by the trauma surgery provider regarding any other injuries or wounds.